4dn-dcic/tibanna/docs/api.rst

 cost_estimate
 ----

 Retrieve a cost estimate for a specific job.
 This will be available as soon as the job finished.
-This function will return the exact cost, if they are available
+This function will return the exact cost, if it is available

 ::